Kerser: Biography

 In August 2013 Kerser released The No Rest for the Sickest National Tour on DVD.
 It debuted at No. 1 on the ARIA Music DVD Chart.

 His third album S.C.O.T. was released on 25 October 2013.
 The album features Nebs, Jay (Uf), and Jace Excel.
-It debuted at No. 1 on the ARIA Urban Albums Chart and No. 1 on the iTunes Chart, knocking off Linkin Park, David Dallas and Katy Perry in the charts.
+It debuted at No. 1 on the ARIA Urban Albums Chart.
 He toured Australia in February and March 2013 to support the album.

-Kerser's fourth album King, produced by Nebs, was released on 14 November 2014 and peaked at No.5 on the Australian album charts.
+Kerser's fourth album, King, produced by Nebs, was released on 14 November 2014 and peaked at No. 5 on the Australian albums chart.

 His fifth album titled Next Step was released on 13 November 2015 and produced by Sinima Beats.
 It was Kerser's first album to be released under his label ABK Records and was distributed by Warner Music Australia.

+Kerser released his sixth album Tradition on 18 November 2016 produced by Sinima Beats.
+It was released under ABK Records and distributed by Warner Music Australia.

+Kerser's seventh album, Engraved in the Game, was released on 10 November 2017, produced by Allrounda and released under ABK Records and distributed through Warner Music Australia.

+His eighth album Lifestyle was produced by Open Till L8 and released on 8 March 2019 under ABK Records and distributed by Warner Music Australia.

+Kerser released his ninth album Roll the Dice, produced by Open Till L8, on 3 April 2020 through ABK Records and was distributed by Warner Music Australia.

-On 23 June 2023 he released A Gift & a Kers, through ABK and Warner Music Australia.
-The album peaked at No.1 on the Australian album charts.
+On 23 June 2023 he released his tenth album, A Gift & a Kers, through ABK and Warner Music Australia.
+The album peaked at No. 1 on the Australian albums chart.
+The album marked the completion of Kerser's goal to release ten albums over the course of his career, despite being over a 12 year timeframe as opposed to his intended 10 year plan.